 - Statistical sampling

 An immersion experience is also a requirement of most master’s in data science programs.
 During this experience, students participate in group case study work on a specified topic.
 They get the opportunity to collaborate with other students and faculty on a set of problems and use their newly-learned skills and competencies to come up with solutions.
-Performances are evaluated by data science professionals as well as professors.

 Key Competencies and Program Objectives